Using Social Cues and Clues

 body language we each use are constantly revealing something about us for

 others to read.
-Meaning will be read into our tone of voice, gestures, eye contact or
+Meaning will be read into our tone of voice, gestures, and eye contact - or

 lack of it.